shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 >1. $(\forall x)(\exists y) [P(x, y)]$
 >	- This reads "for all $x$, there exists a $y$ such that x > y".
 This is true, for every $x$ you can always find a $y$ in the set of all real number that is smaller than $x$.
 Note: This statement may be false in some other domains but not in the domain I have defined.
 >2. $(\exists y)(\forall x) [P(x, y)]$
 >	- This reads "there exists a y such that for all x, x > y".
-This is false, there does not exists a real number $y$ where all $x$ is greater than that $y$, there is always going to be some $x$ that is less than that $y$.
+This is false, there does not exist a real number $y$ where all $x$ are greater than that $y$, there is always going to be some $x$ that is less than that $y$.
 Again, this may be true in some other domains but not in the domain I have defined.

 >Order does not matter if all the quantifiers used are the same.